robertopablonoel/mamdani-miami/COPY_AUDIT_HALBERT.md

 (Clever, but doesn't make them FEEL it)

 **Gary's Version:**
-"Every April 15th, you watch $42,000 leave your account for Albany.
+"Every April 15th, you watch $42,000 leave your account for Mamdani.

 And what do you get?
 Potholes.
 Subway delays.
 A governor who thinks you're the problem.